cbituin/100-days-of-code/Bituin 100DaysOfCode Log.md

 **Link to work:** <a href="https://github.com/cbituin/ttt-with-ai-project-v-000" target="blank">Tic Tac Toe with AI project - Flatiron School Lab</a>

+### Day 01: February 06, 2019

+**Today's Progress:** Started on Student Scraper project on Learn.Co.
+Restarted #100daysofcode challenge.

+**Thoughts:** Life happens(happened/is happening)!
+With two kids under three and a full-time+ job, time got away from me.
+It's been nearly a week since I could get an hour or more of work done on projects/lessons.
+After getting 25% of the way through the challenge, I have started over.
+I have a good feeling about this iteration, though.
+The previous iteration helped me get into a groove, and it taught me a few lessons about time management in regard to development and side projects.
+Here's to making it to 100 days!

+**Link to work:** <a href="https://github.com/cbituin/oo-student-scraper-v-000" target="blank">Student Scraper project - Flatiron School Lab</a>-->

 <!--### Day 21: January 26, 2019-->

 <!--**Today's Progress:** UPDATES COMING SOON-->